 - and a candy cane

 I wrapped each jar neck with a festive ribbon, but not before including a miniature card with a message of hope.
-Throughout the month of December, I will be giving these out to anyone I see begging for money (as long as it will not hold up traffic).
+Throughout the month of December, I gave them out to anyone I saw begging for money (as long as it didn’t hold up traffic).

-I realize that my spaghetti jars will not save the lives of the homeless that I give them to, nor will they make a significant impact on their financial situation.
-What I hope to accomplish is to bring a smile and some hope to their otherwise dreary circumstances.
+I realize that my spaghetti jars will not save the lives of the homeless that I gave them to, nor did they make a significant impact on their financial situation.
+What I hoped to accomplish was to bring a smile and some hope to their otherwise dreary circumstances.

 After all, hope could be the difference between another year on the road versus spending the rest of their lives there.